Capstone-Projects-2024-Spring/team-git-repository-creation-tu-cis-4398-docs-template/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 3

-A deaf/mute person is cooking dinner in the kitchen and wants to change the color of the kitchen’s light from brown to yellow
+A Deaf person is cooking dinner in the kitchen and wants to change the color of the kitchen’s light from brown to yellow
 1. The user does certain Gestures in front of the IntelliGest Camera
 2. The user sees a certain light strip color and knows IntelliGest caught the Gesture
 3. Then, the User sees a certain color and knows it is processing the request